kubernetes/enhancements/keps/sig-node/2172-warn-about-implicitly-insecure-containers/README.md

 #### Story 2 (Optional)

-Pete the platform admin can track the `kubelet_implicitly_insecure_pods` and `kubelet_explicitly_insecure_pods` metrics and set alerts when they become non-zero.
+Pete the platform admin can track the `kubelet_insecure_pods` metric and set alerts when it becomes non-zero.
 They can investigate and ask users to set a specific `runAs...` or to set it to 0.
 Pete can also install admission controllers to only allow approved users to set the `runAs...` fields to 0.

 #### Story 3